 1. Learn How to Use Keywords the Right Way

-Keywords are one of the most important things to understand when it comes to using SEO techniques to increase website traffic.
+Keywords are one of the most important things to understand when it comes to using SEO techniques to increasing website traffic.

 Yes – they still matter.